noiseprotocol/noise_spec/noise.md

       ...
       -> e, dhes, s, dhss

-Note that `Noise_N` is a conventional DH-based public-key encryption.
+`Noise_N` is a conventional DH-based public-key encryption.
 The other patterns add sender authentication, where the sender's public key is either known to the recipient beforehand (`Noise_K`) or transmitted under encryption (`Noise_X`).

 <a name="Section8.3"></a>
 8.3.
 Interactive patterns